abuseofnotation/splasher/readme.md

-This is a library for creating abstract pixel art, that I made for illustrating [my novel](https://boris-marinov.github.io/x-notes/)

-Allows you to draw abstract pixel art with code
+This is a library for creating abstract pixel art with code by utilizing randomized alghorithms --- pictures would be different each time they are generated.

-For demos, see [the illustrations I made for it])https://boris-marinov.github.io/x-notes/gallery/)
+I made this for illustrating [my novel](https://boris-marinov.github.io/x-notes/), for a demo of what it can do, see [the illustrations I made for it](https://boris-marinov.github.io/x-notes/gallery/) (may take some time to load them all).

 This is not intended for public use, mainly publishing it in case someone is interested in looking at the code and making their own version of this.